How To Create a Trading Plan

 Trading checklists are a great way to ensure you stick to a process you know gives you the highest chance of success.

 Yet you don’t want to outline every checklist in your plan.
+This would clutter it up.

 Example trading checklists: